Jenny Owen Youngs: Buffering the Vampire Slayer

 In September 2016, Youngs launched the podcast Buffering the Vampire Slayer with Kristin Russo.
 The podcast discusses the popular television series Buffy the Vampire Slayer one episode at a time, and each episode ends with an original recap song about the episode, penned by Youngs and Russo.
 The podcast is part of the Stitcher Premium network and has been featured in A.V.
 Club, Entertainment Weekly, Autostraddle, and Buzzfeed.

 Veronica Mars Investigations

 In August 2019, Youngs launched the podcast Veronica Mars Investigations with Helen Zaltzman.
 The podcast discusses the popular television series Veronica Mars one episode at a time.

 Personal life

 On June 12, 2013, Youngs came out, announcing "I am super gay", and that she was engaged to marry her girlfriend Kristin Russo, whom she married on August 25, 2013.
-On May 25, 2018, the couple announced they are no longer together but remain friends and will keep working in their mutual projects.
+On May 25, 2018, the couple announced they are no longer together but remain friends and will keep working on their mutual projects.
 Both of them said, "We've come to realize that we will be better—both to ourselves and to each other—within the context of a friendship, rather than a marriage."

 On May 3, 2020, Youngs announced her engagement to Jess Abbott of Tancred on Twitter.